Q- The website is listed as in 'beta', what does that mean?

 A - Buying power.
 When you spend money you raise allocations on extremely rare products.
 Products that we care about, that our customers demand.
 So when a board game comes into the US market in a small wave, we can usually purchase almost the entire wave in one chunk.
 Thus controlling the entire board game market in between print runs.
 Balancing allocation and buying power is the name of the game!

-Thanks for the read! - Jeff Bergren (CEO/President - TGG Games)
+- Jeff Bergren (EVP Operations - TGG Games)